Ty Detmer: Philadelphia Eagles

 Detmer found more playing time after signing a free-agent contract with the Philadelphia Eagles in 1996.
 After Rodney Peete suffered a season ending knee injury, Detmer became the team's starting quarterback.
 Detmer posted a 4–0 record in his first four starts.
 In his first start against the division rival New York Giants, Detmer completed 18 of 33 passes for 170 yards and no interceptions in the 19–10 victory.
 In his second start, he threw four touchdown passes (all to Irving Fryar) against the Miami Dolphins.
 The following week, he passed for a career-high 342 yards against the Carolina Panthers.
 The next week, he passed for 217 yards and a touchdown and added his first career rushing touchdown against the Dallas Cowboys.
 It was Philadelphia's first victory at Dallas since 1991, and earned Detmer the NFL Player of the Week award.
 A few weeks later, Detmer and the Eagles ended a three-game losing streak as they shut out the Giants in the rematch 24–0.
 Detmer threw three touchdowns in the win.
 For the year, Detmer passed for 2,911 yards and 15 touchdowns; his 80.8 passer rating ranked fourth among NFC quarterbacks.
-The Eagles posted a 7–4 record with Detmer as the starter during the 1996 season, good enough to enter the NFC playoffs.
+The Eagles posted a 7–4 record with Detmer as the starter during the 1996 season, good enough to make the NFC playoffs.
 The following season, Detmer shared quarterback duties with Peete and Bobby Hoying.